Ezehuche/atlocale/README.md

   touching any files)

 You can select a service using the `-s` or `--service` option.
-If you specify the `--list-services` flag, json-autotranslate will output a list of all available services.
+If you specify the `--list-services` flag, atlocale will output a list of all available services.

 ### Google Translate